 Smoothing the syrup-like hot wax onto the hair and quickly removing with one stroke in the opposite direction of the root remains the same among most waxing techniques, however, it’s the ingredients that make the difference.
 With sugar and chocolate, ingredients include sugar and cocoa which are applied straight onto the skin for effective and quick hair removal, lasting two to three weeks.
 Although this method is good, technological advancements in waxing means there are more recently improved techniques.

 Cue the Lycon wax, which has stolen the limelight.
 The unique use of a pre-waxing oil used during a Lycon wax, creates an important barrier between the skin and the wax.
 This means that the wax does not tug on the skin and is therefore gentler.
-The oil is applied to cleansed skin and the wax on top, leaving no sticky residue afterwards.
+The oil is applied to the cleansed skin and the wax on top, leaving no sticky residue afterwards.
 For bikini areas, as well as body and face, this method is a tried and tested favourite.

-We’re getting smarter with hair removal.
 Although it may sound like a GCSE Chemistry module, the process of electrolysis is a method which removes hair individually and permanently.
 It is entirely medically approved and tested and destroys the hair follicle of unwanted hairs by inserting an extremely fine needle and sends a tiny electrical current.
 This technique might cause slight temporary redness, but only for a short time after the treatment.